-Jacob laughed.
-“That’d be kinda silly.
-A solar field won’t fit in the house.
-Besides, I didn’t show you dad’s shop.
+“Yeah, next to my dad’s shop.
 It’s down the road.
 He put it way down there just because he said that every once in a while he liked to have a least a little privacy.”

 Farley smiled, “Well then down the road we go!”

 “Your dad must have been quite the electrician.”
 Farley marveled.